 DISCLAIMER: This is a long post, guys.
 And, if you’re not prepared to give ten minutes to your profession now, you need to bookmark it so that you can do this later.
 Copy the link and save it somewhere if you don’t have time.

 First thing is to christen your brand.
 When you’re doing so, ask the below questions.
 I’ve also added ways to find answers to it.

 Once you’re done with the naming ceremony, it’s important to register the lash brand name you selected.
 This keeps you safe from fraud.
 I strongly suggest getting a lawyer to discuss legal compliances for a lash extension brand based on your location.

 After this, you need a vision board.
 If you’re shy of a vision board, go old-fashioned.
-Get a pen and pencil.
-Start writing down answer to the following
+Get a pen and a pencil.
+Start writing down the answer to the following

 What do you anticipate for the brand on a big picture?
 Write down everything that comes to your mind.
 You can filter it later.